regal/regal/README.md

 Entering the player's command into the first **game instance** creates another **game instance** with the effects of the player's command applied.
 For example, if `g1` contains a scene where a player is fighting an orc, and `x` is `"stab orc"`, `g2` might show the player killing that orc.
 Note that `g1` is unmodified by the player's command.

-The process of one game instance creating another, usually because it was given a player's command, is called a **game cycle**.
+The process of one game instance interpreting a command and outputting another game instance is called a **game cycle**.

 #### Game Data

-All data in a Regal game are in one of two forms: **static** or **instance-specific**.
+All data in a Regal game is in one of two forms: **static** or **instance-specific**.

-*Static data* are defined in the game's source code, and are the same for every instance of the game.
+*Static data* is defined in the game's source code, and is the same for every instance of the game.
 Game events, for example, are considered static because they are defined the same way for everyone playing the game (even though they may have different effects).
+Metadata values for the game, such as its title and author, are also static.

-*Instance-specific* data, more frequently called *game state*, are unique to a single instance of the game.
+*Instance-specific* data, more frequently called *game state*, is unique to a single [instance](#gameinstance) of the game.
 A common example of game state is a player's stats, such as health or experience.
 Because this data is unique to one player of the game and is not shared by all players, it's considered instance-specific.

 Understanding the difference between static data and game state is important.
 Everything that's declared in a Regal game will be in one of these two contexts.